-If there are not enough spaces to admit all of the children on the waiting list, we give priority to children in the following order:
+When there are not enough spaces to offer a place to every child on the waiting list, we give priority to children in this order:

-- 1. Looked After Children or previously Looked After Children - 2.
-For 15-hour 2-year-old places: those who are in receipt of Local Authority funding for 2-year olds or Early Years Pupil Premium (EYPP) - 3.
-For 15 to 28-hour 2-year-old places: those who are in receipt of the government funding for eligible working families - 4.
-Those who have turned three while attending as 2-year-olds - 5.
-Medical or social reasons or children 'at risk'.
-Please note that admission on this criterion will be assessed by our SENDCos, and is subject to us being able to support the child's needs to the high standard we expect.
-If a child needs significant support in nursery they may only be offered a 15-hour place. - 6.
-Siblings of current or former pupils

-- 7. School staff children or children whose parent(s) work at state funded schools within half a mile of each school, i.e. Walthamstow School for Girls and Emmanuel Community School (Church Hill), Edinburgh Primary School, South Grove Primary School, Barn Croft Primary School, St Saviours C of E Primary School, Coppermill Primary School, Thomas Gamuel Primary School, Stoneydown Park Primary School, Willowfield School and Kelmscott School (Low Hall) - 8.
-Distance: those who live closest to the school - 9.
-Who are not attending another early years setting
+- 1. Looked After Children or previously Looked After Children. - 2.
+Families who get the Local Authority funding for 2-year olds. - 3.
+Families who get the Early Years Pupil Premium (EYPP). - 4.
+Families who get the government funding for eligible working families. - 5.
+Those who have turned three while attending as 2-year-olds. - 6.
+Medical or social reasons, children 'at risk', or those children referred to us by Early Help.
+Families must meet with the SENDco before we can offer a place for these reasons.
+If a child needs significant support, we may only offer them a 15-hour place.
+This is so we can offer them a high standard of support.
+The school SENDco decides how many hours we can offer. - 7.
+Sisters and brothers of current or former pupils. - 8.
+School staff children, or children who have a parent who works at a state-funded school within half a mile of each school.
+For Church Hill these means: Walthamstow School for Girls and Emmanuel Community School.
+For Low Hall this means: Edinburgh Primary School, Mission Grove Primary School (both sites), South Grove Primary School, Barn Croft Primary School, St Saviours C of E Primary School, Coppermill Primary School, Thomas Gamuel Primary School, Stoneydown Park Primary School, Willowfield School and Kelmscott School. - 9.
+Distance: children who live closest to the school - 10.
+Children who are not attending another early years setting